Broad and Plymouth station

 Broad and Plymouth station is a light rail stop on the Muni Metro M Ocean View line, located in the Ingleside neighborhood of San Francisco, California.
 The station has transit bulbs which extend the sidewalk of Broad Street, to meet trains like a side platform, allowing passengers to board or depart from trains.
-The stops are located just before trains cross Plymouth Avenue and include mini-high platforms which provide access to people with disabilities.
+The stops are located just before trains cross Plymouth Avenue and include accessible mini-high platforms.